DizzyBurls/SQL_Challenge/README.md

 	In this project I have written scripts which, to my knowledge, satisfy every section of the five tasks.
 	See screen captures 1 - 11 which I have uploaded to this repository.
 They show main features that we were required to create.
+    There are also PNG files showing the two graphs from the Bonus section.

 # Activation of a script: